UVADS/orientation-technical/workshops/workshop-ai-coding/README.md

     * [https://jules.google/](https://jules.google/)

 # References
-1. Generative AI for Data Science 101: Coding Without Learning to Code by Bien and Mukherjee from the Journal of Statistics and Data Science Education
+1. *Generative AI for Data Science 101: Coding Without Learning to Code* by Bien and Mukherjee from **The Journal of Statistics and Data Science Education**.
+2024